wanyingc/BaytreeMentorsPortal/readme.md

 ## Project Introduction

-Web application developed for the Baytree Centre.
+Web application developed for the Baytree Centre by Team Mars.
 Allows Administrator and mentors more convenient engagement with the program.
-For mentors, the web application will simplify clock-in/out and session report processes, quicker access to resources, and receive notifications for overdues and upcoming events/sessions.
+For mentors, the web application will simplify session report processes, quicker access to resources, and receive notifications for overdues and upcoming events/sessions.
+Admins can create and manage mentors, and see statistics of mentors to get an overview of how they are performing.

 ## Project structure: